Mi Gente: Controversy

-Shortly after the song's release, many listeners noticed a very similar resemblance to Pitbull's grito, first appearing at 0:52 on the record, and twice more throughout the duration of the 3:09 track.
-The issue became very mainstream, with many reporters falsely believing that the grito was of Pitbull, which it was not.
+Shortly after the song's release, many listeners noticed a strong resemblance to Pitbull's grito, first appearing at 0:52 on the record, and twice more throughout the duration of the 3:09 track.
+The issue became very mainstream, with many reporters falsely believing that the grito was by Pitbull, which it was not.
 Pitbull's first action was releasing an illegal remix to the record, including his own grito, titling the track "Mi Gente [Worldwide Remix].
 After being released, many fans saw the striking resemblance between the two gritos being used.
 The Pitbull remix intentionally used both Pitbull's and that of the original track to show the similarity.

 On 8 October 2019, Pitbull's legal team applied for a trademark on the popular "EEEEEEYOOOOOO!" grito, most popularly brought to market by Pitbull.
-On 17 April 2020, Pitbull was able to acquire a full trademark to the grito, thus becoming one of the less than 250 owners of a trademark for solely a sound.
+On 17 April 2020, Pitbull was able to acquire a full trademark to the grito, thus becoming one of fewer than 250 owners of a trademark for solely a sound.